TheBigEye/Aircraft/README.md

 * Crash screen more detailed in information
 * More durability in tools.
 * Enchanted Tools and Enchantment Books.
-* --dev label when running the game in terminal.
+* --dev (developer mode) argumment when running the game in terminal.

 ## Installation
 1. Download and install [Java](https://java.com/en/download/),